Dutch language lessons · Outdoors

 Where we walk

 The Gooi region is one of the Netherlands' most beautiful areas.
 This is where the Utrechtse Heuvelrug begins.
-We have ancient heath, pine forests and sand dunes, all within reach of Hilversum.
+We have ancient heath, pine forests and sand dunes, all within easy reach of Amsterdam and Utrecht.

 Meet Monty